 Erosion removes the organically enriched surface soil layers (the “topsoil”) and truncates soil horizons, reducing the depth of soil that plants can exploit and bringing potentially growth-limiting subsoil into the rooting zone.

-The removal of materials from the soil surface reduces the organic and mineral nutrient pool available for microbial processing and plant uptake and reduces the soil organic carbon store of the soil.
+The removal of materials, mechanically, by hand, or via open burning, from the soil surface reduces the organic and mineral nutrient pool available for microbial processing and plant uptake and reduces the soil organic carbon store of the soil.

 Sedimentation of soil within the field causes crop burial and over-thickening of surface soil layers in depositional areas of the field.